user5145/com.ankama.Dofus-flatpak/README.md

 $ flatpak --user remote-add --no-gpg-verify local-repo /path/to/your/local/repo

 - install it
 $ flatpak --user install local-repo com.ankama.Dofus

-- run it
-$ flatpak run com.ankama.Dofus

 ## How to remove the app
 $ flatpak remove com.ankama.Dofus